milelogan/My-projects/README.md

-# My-projects is a folder i will be putting some of my projects as i'm learning.
+# My-projects is a repo i will be putting some of my projects as i'm learning.